-We consider a network consisting of a finite but time-varying number of SBSs, denoted by $K_{t}$ and a single macro-cell base station (MBS) that are deployed to serve $U$ MUs simultaneously.
-Due to the dense deployment, the coverage areas the SBSs and also the MBS overlap; Hence, at each time, an MU might be in the communication range of multiple contributors.
-Due to the limited duration of every time slot, an MU can download at most $b_{k}$ data bytes in each contact with SBS $k$.
+We consider a network consisting of $K$ SBSs and one MBS.
+The network serves $U$ MUs simultaneously.
+Due to the dense deployment, the coverage areas of the SBSs and the MBS overlap; Hence, at each time, an MU might be in the communication range of multiple entities that can contribute to learning and service delivery (contributors or participants).
+Before proceeding, we present a definition. \begin{definition}[Global Aggregation] A global aggregation at period $T$ refers to the required time to perform the cascaded FRPL and cache placement approaches until convergence, i.e., completing the involved tasks. \end{definition}